-The itsme Sign SSA cannot be of Qualified level, since the elDAS regulation did not include the possibility for signature SSA to become qualified trust services.
+The itsme Sign SSA cannot be of Qualified level, since the eIDAS regulation did not include the possibility for an SSA to become a qualified trust service.
 However, during the audit of BMID for qualified trust service provider the RQSCD that is part of the itsme Sign SSA was included in the audit scope.
 The other components of the itsme Sign SSA are subject to the same policies, procedures and controls as the ones that are applicable to the components that are part of the itsme Qualified Signature Validation Service and the recognized eldentification Means.

 9.3.
-ROSCD
+RQSCD